4 Pillars of a Cyber Resilient Program

 Ideally, duplicates of applications and associated services are stored in a cyber vault.
 Residing in an offsite location, a cyber vault allows organizations to recover accounts for application services like Active Directory, key management systems, public key infrastructure, DNS, VPNs, firewalls and authentication.

-Bad actors are counting on an organization not having a cyber vault and performing a traditional disaster recovery restore, because then they can use advanced persistent threats to break other parts of the network.
+Bad actors are counting on organizations performing a traditional disaster recovery restoration and not having a cyber vault.
+The bad actors can use advanced persistent threats to break other parts of the network.
 You might have protected your data from one type of attack, but it won't stay safe for long without the ability to recover the appropriate security services.

-Good cyber resilience programs don't end by managing through an attack; they always look back to see how well the organization was prepared for the attack.
+A good cyber-resilient program does not end after managing through an attack; they always look back to see how well the organization was prepared for the attack.
 In doing so, organizational leaders can make tweaks to business functionality, architecture and cybersecurity to be better prepared for the next attack.

-This retrospective informs how you can bolster the anticipate pillar of a cyber resilience program as your organization readies itself for the next attack.
+This retrospective informs how you can bolster the anticipate pillar as your organization readies itself for the next attack.

 Despite our best efforts to reduce risks, we likely won't always be able to prevent attacks that target business-critical resources.
 While that may seem like a dreary reality, accepting this fact is far from defeatist.